Adamismail/Habit-Tracker/README.md

 $ http://localhost:8000
 ```

-## Usage
-Once you have the application up and running, you can start using it by following these steps:
+Once you have the application up and running, you can begin using it by following these steps:

-* Sing-up/Sign-in into your account.
+1. Sign Up/Sign In: Log in to your account or create a new one if you haven't already.

-* Click on the "Add Habit" button to create a new habit.
+2. Add a New Habit: Click on the "Add Habit" button to create a fresh habit.

-* Enter the name of the habit you want to track.
+3. Habit Name: Enter the name of the habit you wish to track.

-* Click on the "Save" button to save the habit.
+4.Save Your Habit: Click on the "Save" button to store the habit in your profile.

-* To mark a habit as complete/incomplete for the day, simply click on the corresponding icon.
+5.Track Progress: To mark a habit as complete or incomplete for the day, simply click on the corresponding icon.

-* To delete a habit, click on the "Delete" icon next to it.
+6.Delete a Habit: If you want to remove a habit, click on the "Delete" icon next to it.

-* To see today's habits, click on "Show Daily" button.
+7.View Today's Habits: To see the habits scheduled for today, click on the "Show Daily" button.

-* To edit a habit, click on the "Edit" icon next to it.
+8.Edit a Habit: If you need to make changes to a habit, click on the "Edit" icon next to it.

 ## Folder Structure
 ```